 Hemorrhoids, or piles, are one of mankind’s most common and nagging disorders.
-By themselves, they are rarely serious, but they can be extremely troublesome.
-In some instances, they may mask a more serious disorder, such as colon or rectal cancer.
+By themselves, they are rarely serious, but can be extremely troublesome.
+In some instances, hemorrhoids may mask a more serious disorder, such as colon or rectal cancer.
 Therefore, the disorder requires the proper diagnosis and treatment by a physician.

 A common cause of hemorrhoids is simply the standing position, in which all the blood above the rectum exerts pressure on the rectal and anal areas.
-Other conditions which contribute to the disorder are: poor bowel habits, constipation, diarrhea, pregnancy, obesity, and especially frequent straining when having a bowel movement.
+Other conditions contributing to the disorder are: poor bowel habits, constipation, diarrhea, pregnancy, obesity, and especially frequent straining when having a bowel movement.
 However, some patients will have none of these conditions and still develop hemorrhoids.

-Hemorrhoids can produce several uncomfortable, but non-serious problems.
+Hemorrhoids can produce several uncomfortable, but non-serious problems: